unilincoln/RDM/researchtools.md

 		<h4>Data Management Planning (DMP)</h4>

 		<p>Research funders increasingly expect grant-holders to develop and implement Data Management Plans (DMPs).
-The *DMPOnline* tool helps you build and edit your data management plan in line with the requirements of major UK funders.</p>
+The <em>DMPOnline</em> tool helps you build and edit your data management plan in line with the requirements of major UK funders.</p>

 		<p><a class="btn" href="https://dmponline.dcc.ac.uk/"><i class="icon-chevron-right"></i> Go to DMPOnline</a> <a class="btn" href="https://dmponline.dcc.ac.uk/"><i class="icon-chevron-right"></i>Learn more &hellip;</a></p>